Reference

 How to use this page

-When a claim on Betta Dreams matters for a decision you’re making (medication dosage, conservation assessment, tank size justification), follow the source to verify current status.
+When a claim matters for a decision you’re making (medication dosage, conservation assessment, tank size justification), follow the source to verify current status.
 This page is updated as new primary sources emerge.

 If you’re writing your own betta content, cite these directly.
 Don’t cite a secondary source when the primary is accessible.